preprocess/pre-phpx/readme.md

 ## Motivation

 I wanted to write a custom compiler, and this syntax appeals to me.
-It's not a replacement for client-side code, or even a very good implementation.
+It's not a replacement for Javascript, or even a very good implementation.
 But, I like it.
 That's all that counts.

-If you want to write component-based code, without writing front-end code; then this might work for you.
+If you want to write component-based code, without writing Javascript; then this might work for you.

 ## Getting started